opmarq/FetchAndFilter/readme.md

-# Avito Challenge

-Simply execute these commands to get the app up and running ;).

-1. npm install
-2. npm start
+# Fetch and Filter

+Using the observer pattern to manage the state of a vanilla javascript application.

 This is an [Online Demo](https://opmarq.github.io/FetchAndFilter/index.html) of the app.